 William A. Mercer requests Florence N. Head to be transferred to the position of seamstress at another school in the Indian School Service.

 J. R. Wise informs the Office of Indian Affairs that he has separately sent them school room papers and unmounted drawings for the Lewis and Clark/Portland Exposition.
-Wise also covers the type of industrial materials to be included and negatives taken by Frances Benjamin Johnston.
+Wise also discusses the type of industrial materials to be included and photographs taken by Frances Benjamin Johnston.

 William A. Mercer requests authority to pay for the purchase of two burial caskets.

 William A. Mercer recommends the appointment of W. H. Beck as an Indian Agent.